 The field of human genomics is currently advancing faster than any area of information that I have seen in my lifetime (and I have spent the last four decades imbedded deeply in the rapidly-moving electronics revolution).
 The 20th century was the century of electricity and electronics, but the 21st century promises to be the century of biology and medicine.

 Figuring out how to manage and apply all of the information is an enormous challenge, a challenge made even more complex by biochemical individuality: the fact that each of us is unique.
 In both preventive medicine and traditional "curative" medicine, what works well for most people may have adverse effects on any given individual.
-Hopefully, the new science of human genomics will help us to sort this out, and this process of individualized medicine is beginning already.
+If we can stop FDA obstruction, the new science of human genomics will help us to sort this out, and this process of individualized medicine is beginning already.

 Traditional one-size-fits-all medicine is rapidly becoming obsolete, and it will soon come to be generally regarded as dangerous.